AhmedCode99/High-Speed-Tracking/README.md

 3. **Batch Size:**
    - The batch size must be a multiple of the number of frames to be collected.

+4. **Python Version:**
+   - The Baumer camera used in this project requires Python version 3.10.12.

 This repository provides a comprehensive solution for real-time object tracking using OpenCV, ensuring efficient and effective tracking through multi-threading.